usha-Addala/angular9-shopping-cart-app/README.md

 This project was an `shopping cart application` developed using `angular 9` and `firebase 4`.

-Download the code and do npm install ffor nodemodules
+Download the code and do npm install for node-modules

 ## Development server